JacobFV/Nodal-RL/README.md

 ![similarities](https://mermaid.ink/img/eyJjb2RlIjoiZ3JhcGggVERcbiAgQVtvYnNlcnZhdGlvbnMgdXAgdG8gdF1cbiAgQltiaWFzaW5nIGluZm9ybWF0aW9uXVxuICBDW3RhcmdldCBvYnNlcnZhdGlvbl1cblxuICBEKGFic3RyYWN0b3IpXG4gIEUocHJlZGljdG9yKVxuICBGW3RhcmdldCBzdGF0ZV1cbiAgRyhwb2xpY3kpXG5cbiAgQSAtLT4gRFxuICBEIC0tPiBFXG4gIEUgLS0-IEZcbiAgQiAtLT4gRlxuXG4gIEYgLS0-IEdcbiAgRyAtLT4gQ1xuXG4gIElbdG9rZW4gc2VxdWVuY2VdIC0tPiBKKHRyYW5zZm9ybWVyKVxuICBKIC0tPiBLKGxhbmd1YWdlIG1vZGVsaW5nIGhlYWQpXG4gIEsgLS0-IExbbmV4dCB0b2tlbl0iLCJtZXJtYWlkIjp7InRoZW1lIjoiZGVmYXVsdCJ9LCJ1cGRhdGVFZGl0b3IiOmZhbHNlfQ)
 <!-- https://mermaid-js.github.io/mermaid-live-editor/#/edit/eyJjb2RlIjoiZ3JhcGggVERcbiAgQVtvYnNlcnZhdGlvbnMgdXAgdG8gdF1cbiAgQltiaWFzaW5nIGluZm9ybWF0aW9uXVxuICBDW3RhcmdldCBvYnNlcnZhdGlvbl1cblxuICBEKGFic3RyYWN0b3IpXG4gIEUocHJlZGljdG9yKVxuICBGW3RhcmdldCBzdGF0ZV1cbiAgRyhwb2xpY3kpXG5cbiAgQSAtLT4gRFxuICBEIC0tPiBFXG4gIEUgLS0-IEZcbiAgQiAtLT4gRlxuXG4gIEYgLS0-IEdcbiAgRyAtLT4gQ1xuXG4gIElbdG9rZW4gc2VxdWVuY2VdIC0tPiBKKHRyYW5zZm9ybWVyKVxuICBKIC0tPiBLKGxhbmd1YWdlIG1vZGVsaW5nIGhlYWQpXG4gIEsgLS0-IExbbmV4dCB0b2tlbl0iLCJtZXJtYWlkIjp7InRoZW1lIjoiZGVmYXVsdCJ9LCJ1cGRhdGVFZGl0b3IiOmZhbHNlfQ -->
 In the above comparison between a language modeling transformer and an information node, note that the predictor must be trained on supervised data.
-This could be implimented by initializing or even freezing the abstractor's weights with the transformer network, training the predictor to predict embedding transitions, and forcing the policy to produce the required next token from that predicted embedding (although top-down influence can change network output).
+This could be implemented by initializing or even freezing the abstractor's weights with the transformer network, training the predictor to predict embedding transitions, and forcing the policy to produce the required next token from that predicted embedding (although top-down influence can change network output).

 # Experiments

 To evaluate the open ended performance of Nodal-RL, experiments test

-- **Architecture Deviations**: different information node functions (dense, LSTM, sparse transformer, sparse VAE, VQ-VAE, EBM, and specialized: convolutional, language models, mel-tacotron), node structures (hetero/homogeneous ensembles), and network superstructures (integrated chatbot, google search, KB query)
+- **Architecture Deviations**: different information node functions (dense, LSTM, sparse transformer, sparse VAE, VQ-VAE, EBM, and specialized: convolutional, language models, mel-tacotron), node structures (hetero/homogeneous ensembles), and network superstructures (integrated chatbot, Internet search, KB query)
-- **Training**: whether the policy is allowed to learn unsupervised with the above training loop ("Putting It All Togethor") or is supervised by expert demonstration. also experimenting with various optimization tweeks such as rewarding entropic target observations, various hyperparameters
+- **Training**: whether the policy is allowed to learn unsupervised with the above training loop ("Putting It All Together") or is supervised by expert demonstration. also experimenting with various optimization tweeks such as rewarding entropic target observations, various hyperparameters
 - **In-context and Multiple Domain learning**: how quickly the agent can adapt from pure observation without any gradient updates and measuring the performance of this adaptation across diverse skill domains
 - **Diverse Agent-Environments**: some on the experimentation list: board games (chess, checkers, go), kinesthetic (one legged hopper, spider, humanoid), content completion (video from frame sequence, natural language modeling, image inpainting, music generation), computer interface (web surfing, VM Bash interface, VM gui interface, world of bits++), 3D worlds (MALMO, Second Life), design (natural language documents, artwork, mechanical engineering, electrical engineering using VM interface), second-hand research (using VM interface with Internet), programming (using VM interface, Desmos, GeoGebra, Bash REPL, Jupyter Python, selfML), and conditioning with only natural language conversation and interactive demonstrations to complete real world objectives.

 Specific experiments are published under [Notebooks](https://github.com/Nodal-RL/notebooks).
+All data for a single timestep are represented by $1$-dimensional tensors.
 In initial experiments, agents will consist of only specialized nodes.
 As more environments are experimented with, however, nodes will be reused with greater frequency and less architecture change.
 Ultimately, the agent will consist of a virtual machine interface where tasks are conditioned with an axillary natural language interface and at times by overriding the policy with manual demonstrations.

 # Results